 The Fresh Start IRS initiative works by providing a way to settle your debt and avoid penalties.
 You’ll need to submit the appropriate forms and documentation to the IRS to get started.
 You will then set up a plan for going forward that includes monthly payments, a lump payment, or deferred payments.

-How Do You Apply for the IRS Fresh Start Program?
+How to Apply for IRS Fresh Start Program

 The IRS provides eligibility forms for each relief option included in its Fresh Start program.
 It will be up to you to thoroughly and honestly complete these forms.
 You can eliminate much of the confusion and stress that can accompany the process by simply getting help from a tax professional.
 A professional can also help to ensure that you’re following all guidelines and applying to the program that’s the best fit.